 The existence of such a curious creature as humans suggests the existence of a Universe just like ours.
 And this doesn't mean it was planned this way or that this is the only possible mode of existence.
 Reality could have had other properties that would not allow for the emergence of any kind of intelligent beings.
 Yet, fortunately for us, reality is just as it is.

 What do different currents of thought have to say about God and the universe?
-Theism — God created the world and manages all its events; Deism — God established the universe but doesn't interfere with it; Panentheism — God includes the eternal universe, and also exists above it; Pandeism — God, upon the creation of the world, became one with it, and is now the universe itself; Pantheism — the universe is equated to God, or is seen as sacred; Atheism — the absence of belief in anything supernatural, or the belief in the existence of nature only; Agnosticism — the answer is not yet known, or is entirely unfathomable.
+Theism — God created the world and manages all its events; Deism — God created the universe and does not interfere with it; Panentheism — God includes the eternal universe, but also exists above it; Pandeism — God, upon the creation of the world, became one with it, and is now the universe itself; Pantheism — the universe is equated to God, or is seen as sacred; Atheism — the absence of belief in anything supernatural, or the belief that only nature exists; Agnosticism — the answer is not yet known, or is entirely unfathomable.

 The ultimate questions about our world: Why does it exist?
 In what way does it exist?
 Does it have a purpose?
 Could it have not existed at all?
 Could reality be such that no intelligent being would have appeared?
 Why does it have the ability to give birth to intelligence?
 Why is the world the way it is?
 Why is it so whimsical?
 What is its structure?
 Is it finite or infinite?
 Has it always existed or does it have a beginning?
 Does it have a prime cause?
 What lies beyond its limits?
 Is it eternally evolving or destined to decline in the future?
 Can intelligent beings live forever?
 Is the world knowable or not?